-- 1. Check the printer for an adequate supply of paper, then press the RECORDER button. - Press and hold the SIZE button for at least 2 seconds.
+- 1. Turn the Mode Selector to ON. - 2.
+Press the Manual Mode softkey. - Note: If the CONFIRM MANUAL MODE message displays, press the Confirm softkey to enter the Manual mode of operation. - 3.
+Select the ECG lead. - 4.
+Check the printer for an adequate supply of paper, then press the RECORDER button. - 5.
+Press and hold the SIZE button for at least 2 seconds.

 A calibration pulse of 1 mV appears on the display while the button is held.
-The amplitude of the calibration pulse is independent of the SIZE setting. - 3.
-Inspect the recorder waveform for uniformity and darkness. - 4.
-Inspect for uniformity of annotated characters and completeness of words. - 5.
-Check the printer speed by verifying that the resulting waveform is: - $2.5 \text{ mm} \pm 0.5 \text{ mm}$ wide - $10 \text{ mm} \pm 1.0 \text{ mm high}$
+The amplitude of the calibration pulse is independent of the SIZE setting.

+- 6. Inspect the recorder waveform for uniformity and darkness. - 7.
+Inspect for uniformity of annotated characters and completeness of words. - 8.
+Check the printer speed by verifying that the resulting waveform is: - 2.5 mm ±0.5 mm wide

+• $10 \text{ mm} \pm 1.0 \text{ mm}$ high